stevenlin-x/Puppet-Common-Code/ReadMe.md

-Puppet Common Code
+Puppet Manifest Code
 ==============

-List of some commonly used Puppet code blocks.
+List of some commonly used Puppet Manifest code blocks.

 #### Files and Directory